-About The Oppenheimer Project
+About the Oppenheimer Project

-The Oppenheimer Project is committed to honoring the legacy of J. Robert Oppenheimer and advancing a safer future in the face of technological change.
-The project is the first representation of J. Robert Oppenheimer from his own family, but is designed to be an open, inclusive organization that is not limited to family members.
+The Oppenheimer Project is the first representation of J. Robert Oppenheimer from his own family, but is designed to be an open, inclusive organization.
+It is currently fiscally-sponsored by the Social Good Fund, a US 501(c)3 organization.

 Charles Oppenheimer